On this page

 What is plantar fasciitis?

-The plantar fascia is a piece of strong and thick tissue that runs along the bottom of the foot.
-It connects the heel bone to the toes, creating the foot's arch.
+Plantar fasciitis is an inflammation of the plantar fascia, a piece of strong, thick tissue that runs along the bottom of the foot.
+It connects the heel bone to the toes, creating the arch of the foot.

-Plantar fasciitis is inflammation of the plantar fascia, either through overstretching, overuse or a medical condition.
+Plantar fasciitis is a common cause of heel pain and can develop as a result of overstretching, overuse or a medical condition.

-- playing sports that put stress on the heel bone, like running, dance and aerobics
+- playing sports and doing activities that put stress on the heel bone, such as running, dance and aerobics

 - being middle-aged or older